unfoldingWord-dev/Resource-Container/docs/container_types.rst

     ---
       translate-unknowns:
         recommended:
-          - "translate-names"
+          - 'translate-names'
-          - "translate-transliterate"
+          - 'translate-transliterate'
         dependencies:
-          - "figs-sentences"
+          - 'figs-sentences'

 Dependencies are :ref:`slug` s of modules that should be read before this one.
 Recommendations are modules that would likely benefit the reader next.